CatholicBlockchainOrg/SacramentalRegistry/README.md

 Instead of installing node directly on your machine install nvm.
 Then use that to install node.

 #Application
-Very simple application the create a /sacramental-registry endpoint that can handle GET and POST requests.
-Its built using express.
+Very simple application that creates an endpoint(/sacramental-registry) that can handle GET and POST requests.
+Its built using Express.

 ## Running